|

 The Stromatolite Question

--> There is some evidence that stomatolites occur in the same host rock as the Herkimer diamonds, but why is mostly a guess.
-There is some research being done on "carbon naterial" in association with older stromatolites (Russel Shapiro).
+There is some evidence that stomatolites occur in the same host rock as the Herkimer diamonds, but why is mostly a guess.
+There is some research being done on "carbon material" in association with older stromatolites (Russel Shapiro).
 More research on this association in the Herkimer host rock needs to be done, perhaps looking at the role of "framework" stromatolites which may have helped to create the first large "open holes" in the host rock and at least may have introduced a greater porosity.
 The proposed idea that large amounts of "black carbon material" were original to the time when the stromatolites were formed is very doubtful and needs to be revaluated based on the new evidence linking the carbon material to oil migration.

 As stated on the front page of this website, there are many Herkimer diamond theories out on the internet.
 Some of the ideas are obviously false.
 But others, some in older articles, contain some interesting ideas.
 But almost all of this information has not included the most recent research, has not addressed all of the observed features within the Herkimer diamond deposits and in addition has not addressed the above stated research concerns.
 It is hoped that with the help of the public the research concerns listed above can be addressed and the result will be a much more complete understanding of how Herkimer diamonds were formed.
 If there is a fond place in your heart for Herkimer diamonds, or if you just would like to know more, please take the time to contribute.
 Visit the "How can I help page?" and look through the options and decide what you can do.